 This post contains affiliate links.
 Click here to read my full disclosure policy.

 Don’t have a Prime membership?
 What are you waiting for?

 Why I picked Chalk Couture

 As a blogger, I get many requests and opportunities from many companies to sell their products.
 As long as the product fits our DIY world, I research the company and product.
 If I like the company standards, see earning potential and LOVE the product, I go for it.
 Chalk Couture is the first company that fit.

 Chalk Couture allows many different ways to sell.
 Online, pop-up shops, workshops, live events or create home decor using Chalk Couture and sell online or local.
-An MLM company you can make money at any level!
+A direct sales company you can make money at any level!

 Transfers vs Stencils

 Chalk Couture Transfers differ from stencils in that they have silkscreen material that paste is pushed through to the surface using a squeegee.
-No pouncing or swirling of the paintbrush.
+With stencils you use a flat round stencil brush and pounce or swirl the paint on the surfare through the cutout areas.
+There’s no pouncing or swirling of the paintbrush with Chalk Couture transfers.

 What is the learning curve to use Chalk Couture?